 Mudrooms are especially popular in ski homes, although it would seem that “snow room” would be a more appropriate term here since the room serves to keep wet equipment and clothes out of the living space.
 This mudroom in Ascutney is typical of the style.
 Large cubbies are provided for skis, helmets and gloves, with bench seating for gearing up and down.

 Are you looking for a home with a mudroom for this and all the “five” seasons?
-Then please contact our designers, who will work with you to integrate a great mudroom into a lovely timber frame home.
+Then please contact our team, who will work with you to integrate a great mudroom into a lovely timber frame home.